nycmeshnet/docs/content/intro/typical Installs.md

 <img src="/img/typicalInstall/lbejpipe2.jpg" alt="photo" style="width:300px;height:400px;" >
 <img src="/img/typicalInstall/lbeventpipe.jpg" alt="photo" style="width:300px;height:400px;" >

-In the apartment any type of wifi router can be installed.
+In the apartment any type of WiFi router can be installed.
 We install a [TP-Link router] (/hardware/tplink).

 <br><hr><br>

 **2.- Connect to a hub or supernode (one or several apartments - with roof-to-roof expansion)**

-To allow others to connect to your roof-top setup, several apartments in the building, from another roof-top or simply by using a laptop or smart phone (such as from a roof terrace) we need to add to the litebeam a second equipment that allow such connections.
-We use an [OmniTik] (hardware/mikrotikomnitik5ac/) mounted on the same pole or it can as well be mounted elsewhere on the roof.
+To allow others to connect to your rooftop, several apartments in the building, from another roof-top or simply by using a laptop or smart phone (such as from a roof terrace) we need to add to the litebeam a second equipment that allows such connections.
+We use an [OmniTik] (hardware/mikrotikomnitik5ac/) mounted on the same pole or it can be mounted somewhere else on the roof.

 <img src="/img/typicalInstall/2units.jpg" alt="photo" style="width:350px;height:400px;" >
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="/img/typicalInstall/lbe+Omni.jpg" alt="photo" style="width:300px;height:400px;" >

-The OmniTik is an Omnidirectional (360o) antenna.
-It covers about a 2-3 blocks radius.
-It has the advantage to allow more then one unit in the building to be connected to it.
-We connect the Litebeam to the OmniTik and apartment to the OmniTik with ethernet cables.
+The OmniTik is an Omnidirectional (360°) antenna.
+It has about 2-3 block radius.
+It has the advantage to allow more than one unit in the building to be connected to it.
+We connect the Litebeam to the OmniTik and the apartment to the OmniTik via ethernet.

 <img src="/img/typicalInstall/lbe+OmniPipe.jpg" alt="photo" style="width:300px;height:400px;" >
 <img src="/img/typicalInstall/lbe+OmniPole.jpg" alt="photo" style="width:300px;height:400px;" >